 Please do not bring any of the following:

-You must be 19 or over (with a valid piece of ID) to get into the Main Stage and also The Red Herring Pub & The Kennedy Inn.
-Many other shows are open to all ages, when accompanied by a parent or guardian.
-There will be family friendly and kids events over the weekend as well.
-A full schedule of activities coming soon!
+You must be at least 19 (with a valid piece of ID) to get into the Picaroons Main Stage as well as The Red Herring Pub & The Kennedy Inn.
+Many other shows are open to all ages when accompanied by a parent or guardian.
+There will also be family friendly and kids events over the weekend – check out the full music schedule & community activities pages for more details!

-Pass holders can pick up wristbands starting at 7pm on Thursday, May 18th at Kingsbrae Garden and at the Main Stage Box office starting at 11am on Friday, May 19th.
-Sorry, we cannot replace any lost wristbands.
+Pass holders can pick up wristbands starting at 7pm on Thursday, May 18th at Kingsbrae Garden and at the Main Stage Info Booth/Box Office starting at 11am on Friday, May 19th.
+As pas holders are given wristbands passes are not interchangeable between people.
+Sorry, we cannot replace lost wristbands.

 There is no ATM located at the Main Stage, but there are 2 ATMs located nearby – one at the Scotiabank across the street and one at The Red Herring Pub.
 Please note the bar and merchandise tables are cash only.

 Most paddling events are free, though some special events may charge a group rate.
 Paddlefest is extremely fortunate to partner with Maritime DayTripping Inc. and Seascape Kayak Tours who plan and lead paddling activities throughout the weekend!
 For more information or to learn how you can become involved contact Maritime DayTripping at 1 (506) 657-8747 or e-mail firstname.lastname@example.org.